-SYG2010, Social Problems
+SYG2010, Social Problems 3 hrs., 3 crs.

 The course provides an introduction to the concepts, theories, and methods of the sociological study of social problems.
 Major topics include: the origins and trends of social problems and their associated solutions with a focus on poverty and inequality, racism, sexism, substance abuse, crime and violence, urban and environmental problems, technology, and social change.